moigagoo/kraut/README.md

 # Why you should use Kraut

-1. Route definition is dead simple and can be stored in a separate module.
+1. Route definition is dead simple.
+You can split your definitions and can store them in a separate modules.
 2. Renderer proc doesn't have to be anything special, it's just a regular proc you would use in Karax without Kraut, sans the `Context` argument.
 3. Kraut is efficient.
 Now heavy regexes or hash maps, just iteration and string comparison that stops with the first match.